rnpridgeon/zendb/README.md

   https://docs.docker.com/docker-for-mac/install/

 # Set-up (Assumes use of docker)

+1. Set GOPATH

+`export GOPATH=/some/go/dir'

+2. Fetch the project with go get

+`go get github.com/rnpridgeon/zendb`

-Assuming you have all the depenencies in place and admin rights within zendesk execute the following from the project's root directory.
+3. Assuming you have all the depenencies in place and admin rights within zendesk execute the following from the project's root directory.

 `./util/setup.sh`